alchemyplatform/modular-account/README.md

 Initializer functions are not guarded by any access control modifier.
 If accounts are not used in a proxy pattern, during the account’s constructor, as per Openzeppelin’s implementation of `Initializable`, initializer functions are able to be reentered.
 This design choice can be used by an attacker to install additional validations to take over a user’s account.

 #### EIP-7702 Accounts and Initializer Functions
-When using EIP-7702, the delegate destinations should only be `SemiModularAccount7702` implementations, and not any of the other account variants.
-Otherwise, if the delegate destination is set to an account with an `initializer` function, since there isn’t any access control protection on EIP-7702 accounts, an attacker will be able to take over the account.
+When using EIP-7702, the delegate destination should only be the `SemiModularAccount7702` implementation, and not any of the other account variants.
+Otherwise, if the delegate destination is set to an account with an unprotected initializer function, an attacker will be able to take over the account.

 ### Semi Modular Account Considerations
 `SemiModularAccountBytecode` (`SMABytecode`) is the cheapest account to deploy.
 It can only be used for new account deployment, and **should NOT** be used for account upgrades due to requiring specific proxy bytecode.